flag Germany Germany: Tax system

 Employees working from home who don’t have a separate office room in their home can claim a flat rate of EUR 6 per day spent working from home and entrepreneurs can claim this lump sum as a business expense (capped at EUR 1,260/year).

-Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1,000,000 (increased to EUR 10,000,000 for 2020, 2021, and 2022 in response to the COVID-19 crisis) or carried forward indefinitely.
+Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1,000,000 (increased to EUR 10,000,000 for 2020-2025) or carried forward indefinitely.
+In the latter scenario, a full offset of EUR 1 million per year is allowed, while any loss carryforward beyond EUR 1 million can only be utilized within specific yearly thresholds.
+For married taxpayers filing jointly, these amounts are doubled.

 Special Expatriate Tax Regime